 As a community partner, you play an integral role as co-educator in the academic careers of our students.
-By sharing your knowledge and expertise, our students will be able to:
+By sharing your community knowledge and expertise, our students will be able to:

-- connect and contribute to the community in which they live - learn about the larger political and social structures within their community - develop civic responsibility and strong leadership skills - examine and challenge their value and belief systems - build professional networks
+- connect and contribute to the community in which they live; - learn about the larger political and social structures within their community; - develop civic responsibility and strong leadership skills; - examine and challenge their value and belief systems; - build professional networks

 We greatly appreciate your involvement with our service-learning program.
-We look forward to a rewarding and collaborative partnership with you to make this program a huge success.
-If you have any questions please feel free to contact our office.
+We look forward to a rewarding and collaborative partnership with you to make this program a huge success for our students and the community.
+If you have any questions, please feel free to contact our office.

-Contact Information:
+Contact Information

-Center for Community Engagement Ojai Hall Main Line: (805) 437 - 8851
+Center for Community Engagement Ojai Hall Main Line: (805) 437-2608

-Julia Balen Faculty Director julia.balen@csuci.edu
+Georgina Guzman Faculty Director georgina.guzman@csuci.edu